simeonbabatunde/python2-interpreter/README.md

 An Abstract Syntak Tree (AST) was designed and implemented to represent and interprete Python 2.7.x code.
 Regression was carried out using a test harness written in python to compare the output of this interpreter with that of Python 2.7.x.
 Feel free to modify and use this interpreter.

+### Directory Structure
+The directory structure is based on the different milestones/phases of the project:
+- Milsetone 1:
+- Milestone 2:
+- Milestone 3:
+- Milestone 4:

 Future work
 ===========
 Update the AST to translate other python language constructs like default parameters, boolean operators, logical and bitwise operators etc.